maptiler/tileserver-php/README.md

 =================================================
-TileServer.php - OGC Web Map Tiling Server (WMTS)
+TileServer PHP - OGC Web Map Tiling Server (WMTS)
 =================================================

 This server distributes maps to desktop, web, and mobile applications from